7 Types of Evidence to Give Your Car Accident Injury Lawyer

 You should also provide pay records to your attorney if your injuries prevented you from working.
 You should bring in pay stubs from before your accident and after your accident to show what you were making before and what you made after the accident.
 These records can help your attorney recover damages for lost wages.

 Your car accident injury lawyer will definitely want these types of evidence when they take on your case.
 There may be other documents or paperwork they need, and they will let you know what they need.
-Are you ready to discuss your car accident with an attorney?
+Are you ready to discuss your accident with a car accident lawyer?
 Contact one of our personal injury lawyers today.